 Andrew specialises in contemporary art.
 He has won UK awards for his work, moving across full-time academic and museums roles since the 1990s.
 He works in two main directions - Scottish art since 1945 and on art, ecology and the environment.

-I offer Undergraduate Honours and Masters option courses looking at some of the most recent and vibrant decades in Scottish art.
-These courses are always popular and take students on some great site visits around Scotland to see art 'in the flesh'.
-I also encourage students to devise parts of their own courses, and we invariably finish with a 'fast time' exhibition.
-I have had 10 successful PhD completions; and am very interested in PhD enquiries, particular in relation to art & ecology and Scottish art of the 20th century.
+He offers Undergraduate Honours and Masters courses looking the most recent and vibrant decades in Scottish art and in eco-aesthetics.
+His courses are always popular and take students on some great site visits around Scotland to see art 'in the flesh'.
+He has had 12 successful PhD completions; and is interested in PhD enquiries, particularly in relation to art & ecology and Scottish art of the 20th century.

-In past years I have been Principal Investigator for a number of AHRC-funded projects including The Species of Origin: Evolving a Contemporary Darwin and the Arts Project (2007-8), and the award-winning Anatomy Acts.
+In past years Andrew has been Principal Investigator for a number of AHRC-funded projects including The Species of Origin: Evolving a Contemporary Darwin and the Arts Project (2007-8), and the award-winning Anatomy Acts.
 How we come to know ourselves (Scotland and Medicine: Collections & Connections, 2006).
-I have received other funding for projects with Creative Scotland, National Lottery Fund, Ixia and the Carnegie Trust.
-Between 2011-13, I directed the ARTIST ROOMS Research Partnership on behalf of the University with National Galleries of Scotland and Tate.
+He represents the university on the Little Sparta Trust (and led the recent project Sharing Little Sparta which instigated artist residency programmes in Ian Hamilton Finlay's garden and launched a new website).

 Modern and Contemporary Scottish Art; Ecology and Environmental Humanities